August Gottlieb Spangenberg: Career

 Spangenberg took an active part in a religious union of students, supporting free schools for poor children established in the suburbs of Jena and in training teachers.

-In 1728, Count Zinzendorf visited Jena, and Spangenberg met him.
+In 1728, Count Nicolaus Zinzendorf visited Jena, and Spangenberg met him.
 In 1730, Spangenberg visited the Moravian colony at Herrnhut and founded a "collegium pastorale practicum" for the care of the sick and poor at Jena, which the authorities broke up as a "Zinzendorfian institution", seen as a challenge to the state.
 Spangenberg visited the Moravian colony, whose approach appealed to him.

-Meanwhile, his free lectures in Jena were widely accepted.
+His free lectures in Jena were widely accepted.
 Gotthilf Francke offered him the post of assistant professor of theology and superintendent of schools connected with his orphanage at Halle.
 He accepted the offer in September 1732.
-But differences between the pietists of Halle and Spangenberg emerged with Sangenberg finding their religious life too formal, external and worldly.
+But differences between the pietists of Halle and Spangenberg emerged with Sangenberg finding their religious life too formal, external, and worldly.
 The pietists could not sanction his comparative indifference to doctrine and his tendency to separatism in church life.

 Spangenberg's decision to take part in private observances of the Lord's Supper and his connection with Count Zinzendorf brought matters to a crisis.
 The Senate of the Theological Faculty gave him the alternative of doing penance, submitting to his superiors, and separating from Zinzendorf, or leaving the issue to be settled by the king unless he preferred to "leave Halle quietly."
 The case went to the king, who ordered the military to expel Spangenberg from Halle, which they did on April 8, 1733.

 At first Spangenberg went to Jena, but Zinzendorf sought to secure him as a fellow labourer, though the count wished to obtain from him a declaration which would remove from the Pietists of Halle all blame with regard to the disruption.
-Spangenberg went to Herrnhut and found his life work among the Moravians.
-He became the movement's theologian, apologist, statesman and corrector over a lengthy sixty-year career.
+Spangenberg went to Herrnhut and found his life work with the Moravian Church, becoming its primary theologian, apologist, statesman, and corrector over a lengthy 60-year career.
 The Moravians universally referred to Spangenberg as "Brother Joseph" because, like Joseph in Genesis, he took care of his Brethren.

-For the first thirty years (1733-1762), his work was mainly devoted to the supervision and organization of the extensive missions in Germany, England, Denmark, the Netherlands, Suriname, Georgia and elsewhere.
-One special endeavor of Spangenberg in Pennsylvania in the United States was designed to bring the scattered Schwenkfeldians into the Moravian faith.
-In 1741-1742, he traveled to England to raise funds for his mission and obtain the sanction of the Archbishop of Canterbury.
+For the first thirty years of his career, from 1733 to 1762, his work was mainly devoted to the supervision and organization of the extensive missions in Germany, England, Denmark, the Netherlands, Suriname, and elsewhere.

+One of Spangenberg's special endeavors was in the Province of Pennsylvania in what was then colonial-era British America, where he brought the scattered followers of Caspar Schwenckfeld into the Moravian faith.
+In 1741 and 1742, he traveled to England to raise funds for his mission and obtain the sanction of the Archbishop of Canterbury.